foundry-vtt-community/wiki.js/development/api/dialogv2.md

 The `callback` property of a DialogV2Button determines the return of that button when using the provided static methods - `confirm`, `prompt`, and `wait`.
 If no callback is defined or the callback returns a nullish result (`null` or `undefined`), it will return the value of the mandatory `action` property (a string).
 If the callback returns a value, then that value is the return of the button.

 Frequently you may want to grab the value of an input in the dialog - to do so in the callback, `button.form.elements` is a Record of all of the input elements with the key being the element's name.
-So to access an input with `name="foo"` you could go `button.form elements.foo.value`.
+So to access an input with `name="foo"` you could go `button.form.elements.foo.value`.
 All dialogs wrap the `content` provided in a form, that tag does not need to be provided in your html.

 This behavior can be modified by passing a function to the `submit` property of the `options` when constructing the dialog or by overriding the `_onSubmit` method in an extension of the class.